solemansay/LOR-quiz/README.md

 -

-Thank you for viewing my Harry Potter trivia quiz I hope you enjoyed it and continue to follow my career as a full-stack web developer!
+Thank you for viewing my Lord of the Rings trivia quiz I hope you enjoyed it and continue to follow my career as a full-stack web developer!